Skip to main content

 • Refine the workflow when patterns appear

-• Adjust schemas or instructions if needed
+• Adjust fields or instructions if needed

 Accuracy improves through human feedback loops.